Tell me if this sounds familiar.

 Start a support group for people who have been through hardship.
 The American Cancer Society offers many all over the country for cancer patients, survivors, and the families of those it impacts.
 It’s a great way to establish your organization as an authority — making you the first stop for people in your group when they need further assistance with their issue.

-Landing pages are a crucial component of every non-profit organization’s marketing plan.
+post-click landing pages are a crucial component of every non-profit organization’s marketing plan.
 Have you had success using them?
 What challenges are you facing?